RetroDECK/ES-DE/USERGUIDE.md

 For how long to play videos before changing to the next game.
 Allowed range is between 5 and 120 seconds.

-**Show game info overlay**
+**Play audio for screensaver videos**

-This will display an overlay on top of the videos, showing the game name and game system name.
+Muting or playing the audio.

 **Stretch videos to screen resolution**

 This will fill the entire screen surface but will possibly break the aspect ratio of the video.

-**Play audio for screensaver video files**
+**Display game info overlay**

-Muting or playing the audio.
+This will display an overlay in the bottom left corner, showing the game name and the game system name.

 **Render scanlines** _(OpenGL renderer only)_